-P has relocated the Facility to the Site, which is owned by E. In connection with the relocation of the Facility, most major components of the Facility directly necessary to produce a qualified fuel were relocated to the Site.
+P has relocated the Facilities to a site in Location 1 (the Site).
+In connection with the relocation of the Facilities, most major components of each Facility directly necessary to produce a qualified fuel were relocated to the Site.
 Certain equipment included in the original construction was scrapped or sold and not relocated.
-In connection with the relocation, P also installed certain equipment that is not directly necessary for the production of qualified fuel such as a maintenance building, office trailer, shower/locker trailer, and coal and material handling equipment.
-Following the relocation, the fair market value of the original property included in the Facility is more than 20 percent of the Facility's total value (the cost of the new equipment included in the Facility plus the value of the original property).
+In connection with the relocation, P also installed certain equipment that is not directly necessary for the production of qualified fuel such as coal and material handling equipment, a building, and an office/maintenance building at the Site.
+Following the relocation, the fair market value of the original property included in each Facility is more than 20 percent of each Facility's total value (the cost of the new equipment included in the Facility plus the value of the original property).

-P has entered into a Synthetic Fuel and Coal Supply Agreement with E under which E agreed to purchase the lesser of Amount 1 or Percentage 1 of the synthetic fuel consumed by E's electric generating facility.
+P has entered into a Synthetic Fuel and Coal Supply Agreement with E under which E agreed to purchase a minimum of Amount 1 tons of synthetic fuel a year and to use commercially reasonable efforts to purchase up to Amount 2 tons of synthetic fuel a year.
 If E does not satisfy its purchase obligation or the production of synthetic fuel exceeds E's requirements, P can sell synthetic fuel to third parties.
 P has represented that all sales of synthetic fuel will be to unrelated persons.

-Effective Date 9, V sold a 49% membership interest in P to Z, a Delaware limited liability company and wholly-owned subsidiary of X. Pursuant to the purchase agreement, Z paid \$ at closing and executed fixed payment and variable payment promissory notes.
+Effective Date 8, S sold a 49% membership interest in P to Z, a Delaware limited liability company and wholly-owned subsidiary of Y. Pursuant to the purchase agreement, Z paid \$1 million at closing and executed fixed payment and variable payment promissory notes.
 P has provided evidence that the net present value of the initial payment and the fixed payments exceeds 50% of the total purchase price determined on a net present value basis.

-On Date 10, Z sold a 49% membership interest in P to T, V sold a 46% membership interest in P to T, and Y sold a 4% membership interest in P to T. Following the sale, T owns a 99% membership interest in P and Y owns a 1% membership interest in P. T is a Delaware limited liability company, wholly-owned by U, and disregarded for federal income tax purposes.
+On Date 9, Z sold a 49% membership interest in P to T, S sold a 6% membership interest in P to T, and X sold a 4% membership interest in P to T. For the period from the sale until the transaction on Date 10, discussed below, T owned a 59% membership interest in P, S owned a 40% membership interest in P, and X owned a 1% membership interest in P. T is a Delaware limited liability company that is wholly-owned by U, and disregarded for federal income tax purposes.